 There is no standard treatment pathway for malignant pleural mesothelioma in England and Wales.
 A patient may receive a combination of treatments from different medical disciplines.
 The NHS and NICE (National Institute for Clinical Excellence) publish guidelines for cancer diagnosis and treatment pathways, specific to the type of cancer involved.
 There is a dedicated Mesothelioma Framework, just as there is for Lung Cancer, Skin Cancer, Bowel Cancer etc.

-Treatments for mesothelioma (and lung cancer) may include draining excess fluid from the pleural cavity and applying a talc pleurodesis (the insertion of talc to bind the lung wall to the mesothelium aimed to prevent further fluid build up in the chest), palliative radiotherapy, pain killers, steroids, appetite stimulants and bronchodilators.
-Surgery may be offered depending on the staging and condition of the patient.
+Treatments for mesothelioma (and lung cancer) may include draining excess fluid from the pleural cavity and applying a talc pleurodesis (the insertion of talc to bind the lung wall to the mesothelium aimed to prevent further fluid accumulation in this cavity), palliative radiotherapy, analgesics (pain killers), steroids, appetite stimulants and bronchodilators.
+Subject to the staging and condition of the patient, surgery may be offered.

 Pemetrexed in combination with cisplatin is the only chemotherapy regimen that is currently licensed and approved by NICE.
 However, a variety of combination and single-agent regimens such as the mitomycin C, vinblastine and cisplatin combination (MVP) or vinorelbine may be offered and have been demonstrated to be effective.